 Look out for our newsletters in your inbox soon.

-Located along the Central California coast in Big Sur, where the towering Santa Lucia Mountains are on one side and steep cliffs edged by crashing waves are on the other, Treebones Resort is an ideal place to connect with nature and enjoy plenty of luxuries.
+Located along the Central California coast in the world-famous Big Sur, where the towering Santa Lucia Mountains are on one side and steep cliffs edged by crashing waves are on the other, Treebones Resort is an ideal place to connect with nature and enjoy plenty of luxuries.
 Choose from cliff-side yurts or the unique Human Nest and Twig Hut, an unusual piece of wood-art created and built by a local artist for overnight stays.
 You’ll be able to listen to the sounds of barking sea lions and owls at night in comfort and look forward to fabulous farm-to-table cuisine too.
 Nearby you can enjoy searching for treasures like jade along the shore and popular places like Sand Dollar Beach, Mill Creek, Willow Beach, Lime Kiln State Park and Pfeiffer Beach State Park, renowned for its gorgeous stretches of purple-hued sands.

 Tucked among King Canyon National Park’s giant sequoias is this remote camp, a wilderness site with off-the-grid tent-cabins that provide an exceptional glamping experience that’s accessed via a one-mile hike.
 Glampers get three meals a day, including five-course dinners prepared by a gourmet chef.
 The canvas tents come with lavish rugs and cozy beds with wool blankets where you can look forward to breathtaking views of the surrounding Sierra Nevada just outside.
 After a hot breakfast, enjoy hikes to jewel-like alpine lakes or high summits with panoramic vistas of it all.

 El Capitan Canyon offers luxury camping about 15 minutes north of Santa Barbara just steps from El Capitan State Beach.
 It’s hidden among 350 acres of rolling hills dotted with oak and sycamore trees, with accommodation in furnished cedar cabins, adventure yurts or canvas safari tents that sit atop raised wooden decks with screen windows and doors.
-All come with willow beds and down-style duvets along with western themed blankets.
+All come with willow beds and down-style duvets along with western-themed blankets.
 Camp on a Saturday evening, May through September, and you’ll get to enjoy a free night of music and dancing with live concerts hosted too.

 The Trailer Pond, Paso Robles